 Release Date: September 16th, 2016

 It is with a great deal of irony that Snowden — Oliver Stone’s drama about the elusive and controversial NSA officer Edward Snowden — arrived in theaters only a few short weeks after Clint Eastwood’s Sully.
-Chesley Sullenberger, the subject of Sully, heroically piloted a flight onto the Hudson River when its engines seemed to fail.
+Chesley Sullenberger, advice the subject of Sully, viagra heroically piloted a flight onto the Hudson River when its engines seemed to fail.
 His story seemed noncontroversial.
 Snowden, on the other hand, leaked highly-confidential materials — materials that security agencies argued damaged our nation.
 With that in mind, one would think the film Snowden would deal with more complicated issues than Sully.

 However, Sully director Clint Eastwood wasn’t interested in a simplistic story of heroism.
 He wanted to present a complicated and multi-faceted portrait of a man who — despite being labelled a hero — stated that he didn’t “feel like a hero.”
 Snowden is different.
 The film explores the main character seemingly from his perspective.
 Snowden isn’t a complicated man.
 He’s an undeniable hero and the feature reflects that mentality.